integrationagent/integrationagent-site/content/blog/2016-09-20-validate-idea.md

 {{< cta text="SaaS Marketing Essentials Masterclass Giveaway" button="Enter To Win" link="http://www.idea2saas.com/giveaway?ref=intagent" >}}

-Just imagine going through all the trouble of researching and coming up with a SaaS idea—because you think people would want it—only for it to flop.
+Just imagine going through all the trouble of researching and coming up with a SaaS idea — because you think people would want it — only for it to flop.
 It’s quite disheartening to spend an inordinate amount of time conceptualizing, designing and creating a product idea only to find out that your efforts have been futile.

 This blog will walk you through all the steps that you need to validate your next big SaaS idea.
 Hopefully, you can prevent all those unnecessary costs and despairs of flopping product ideas.
 Are you ready?
 ## SaaS Idea Validation Overview